-Fabian Galthie is probably the only national coach who can get away with wearing white trainers with a suit.
+Fabian Galthie is probably the only national coach who can get away with wearing white trainers and a suit.

-His coolness turned many a head when he took over as France coach at last years Six Nations tournament.
+His coolness turned many a head when he took over as France coach at the 2019 Six Nations tournament.

 One of the main talking points ever since has been his glasses.
 When we met at the 2019 launch I assumed he had just been doing a spot of welding, but I should have known better.

 Those spectacles were a topic of conversation among supporters, journalists and players.
 At press briefings and post-match interviews, those bulky dark frames stood out whilst resting upon that noble French proboscis.